 Involve Your Child in the Finances of College

-By walking through the financial steps of paying for college together, you’ll help your son or daughter understand the overall expenses and learn valuable fiscal skills for the future, especially the importance of goal-based saving.
+If the time is approaching for your child to head off to college, now is the perfect time to bring him or her into the discussion about how to pay for it.
+By walking through the steps together, you’ll help your son or daughter understand the overall expenses and learn valuable fiscal skills for the future, especially the importance of goal-based saving.

-Green recommends following these five steps to get your child involved before mailing in that acceptance notification and deposit.
+Here are five steps to get your child involved before mailing in that acceptance notification and deposit:

 1. Start with a conversation.
-Before your child even begins applying for college, have a discussion about finances, suggests Green.
+Before your child begins applying for college, have a discussion about finances.
 A good time to have this conversation tends to be during the student’s junior year of high school.

-When you sit down together, ask your child about his or her upcoming goals.
-Talk about expenses for school, as well as who will be covering costs or how they might be split.
-If you or other family members have contributed to a 529 plan, show it to your child and go through the details of how it can be used.
+When you sit down, ask your child about his or her goals.
+Talk about expenses for school as well as who will be covering costs or how they might be split.
+If you or other family members have contributed to a 529 plan or Coverdell Education Savings Account, show them to your child and go through the details of how the funds can be used.

 2. Set a budget.
 As a family, consider setting certain guidelines and limitations for the college experience.
-Perhaps you agree to cover the cost of tuition and room and board, but ask your child to pay for his or her entertainment expenses while on campus.
+Perhaps you have a certain dollar figure you’re prepared to pay or agree to cover the cost of tuition and room and board but ask your child to pay for his or her entertainment expenses while on campus.

 3. Look at financial aid packages together.
-With your child, fill out and submit forms for financial help, such as the Free Application for Federal Student Aid (FAFSA).
+Fill out and submit forms for financial help, such as the Free Application for Federal Student Aid (FAFSA), with your child.
 Learn more at https://fafsa.ed.gov/.
 To identify additional types of financial aid that may be available, visit https://studentaid.ed.gov/sa/.

 4. Think about work.
 If you want your child to be responsible for paying for part or all of their schooling, a part-time job may be a good fit.

-As a family, you’ll want to decide if it makes sense for your child to work while he or she is at school, or only during summer and winter breaks.
-“Some kids may have a heavy class load or extracurricular activities,” notes Green.
-If certain scholarships require your child to attain or keep a certain GPA, you’ll want to weigh the time spent away from academics against the amount of money your student will be earning from a part-time job.
+As a family, you’ll want to decide if it makes sense for your child to work while he or she is at school or only during summer and winter breaks.
+If certain scholarships require your child to attain or keep a certain GPA, you’ll want to weigh the time spent away from academics against the amount of money he or she will earn by working.

 In addition to helping cover college expenses, employment can offer other key benefits for your child, including the chance to manage an income, build a strong work ethic, and grow in self-worth.
 If working during the school year will put too much of a strain on your child, set savings goals together for his or her summer job.